ChengHsiangLu/Myofibroblast/README.md

 ```

-Next, I am going to use "RBarretTNFATGFB_antisense.ALL.cnt" file for the further analysis.
+Next, I am going to use "RBarretTNFATGFB_antisense.ALL.cnt" file for the further analysis, as this matrix contains the counts matching the strand-specificity of the RNA-Seq libraries generated in this study.

 <br>